RedisJSON/RedisJSON/docs/docs/_index.md

 ### Build from source

-To build JSON from the source code:
+To build RedisJSON from the source code:

 1. Clone the [repository](https://github.com/RedisJSON/RedisJSON) (make sure you include the `--recursive` option to properly clone submodules):